Damming/2018_Group_14/README.md

 #### Run playbook
 * IMPORTANT - If you did not create instance in us-west-2, then you need to change the value of image (line 33) and reigon (line 35) before run the script.
 A feasible way is to edit the file directly in Github page and then click raw, use the address replace the address below.

-> curl https://raw.githubusercontent.com/Damming/MapData/master/prepared_new_instance.yml | ansible-playbook prepared_new_instance.yml
+> wget -c https://raw.githubusercontent.com/Damming/MapData/master/prepared_new_instance.yml | ansible-playbook prepared_new_instance.yml

 ### Test
 Same as task one.